Mai Der Vang

 Mai Der Vang is a Hmong American poet.

 Life and education

 Vang was born in Fresno, California.
 Vang's parents resettled in the United States in 1981 as Hmong refugees fleeing Laos.

 She graduated from University of California, Berkeley with a degree in English, and from Columbia University with an MFA in Creative Writing-Poetry.
+She is a Kundiman Fellow.

 Her book, Afterland, won the 2016 Walt Whitman Award selected by Carolyn Forche.
 Afterland was longlisted for the National Book Award for Poetry in 2017, as well as a finalist for the 2018 Kate Tufts Discovery Award.

-Vang is a "finalist for the 2022 Pulitzer Prize in Poetry."
+Vang's book Yellow Rain was finalist for the 2022 Pulitzer Prize in Poetry.